Skip to main content

 Systemic Anti-Cancer Therapy

-This short course is designed for nursing staff and allied health professionals who are caring for patients undergoing systemic anticancer treatment (SACT/chemotherapy).
+This short course is for nurses and allied health professionals.
+It's for those who care for patients undergoing systemic anticancer treatment (SACT) and chemotherapy.

 A nurse checking the blood pressure of a patient who is in a hospital bed